wehlutyk/thesis/content/3-gistr-4-results.md

   The leftmost plot of each sub-figure (blue background) shows $\sigma$ computed over all transformations.
   The plots with the white backgrounds show $\sigma$ computed over transformations with binned parent utterance lengths, indicated in the plot titles.
   Parent length bins are quantile-based, that is computed to have the same number of utterances in each bin (the bins are identical to Fig.~\ref{fig:gistr-ops-count}).
-  Light shades are the 95\% confidence intervals computed following the \goodman{} method for multinomial proportions, considering each transformation as an independent measure.
+  Light shades are the 95\% confidence intervals computed following the \textcite{goodman_simultaneous_1965} method for multinomial proportions, considering each transformation as an independent measure.
   }
   \label{fig:gistr-susc-ops}
 \end{figure}